 It is also good to note that dental therapists in Idaho are allowed to practice in various settings.
 For instance, they can provide services in hospitals, private dental settings, health or migrant clinics, public health facilities, or other board-approved facilities provided that the supervising dentist sanctions the services, and the therapist meets required educational requirements.

-New Mexico enacted the dental therapy law also in 2019.
+New Mexico enacted the dental therapy law in 2019.
 The law allows New Mexico universities and colleges to create dental therapist education programs.
-It also allows the dental therapist to provide preventive and restorative care, and other commonly needed dental services like cleaning, fillings, and extractions.
+It also allows the dental therapist to provide preventive and restorative care and other commonly needed dental services like cleaning, fillings, and extractions.

 Besides that, the law requires dental therapists to work under a dentist’s supervision.
 However, this supervision doesn’t have to be a one-on-one kind of supervision.
-In other words, dental therapists can work off-site from their supervising-dentist and can collaborate via telehealth technology.
-This allows these midlevel providers to provide care to locals wherever they may be residing, whether that is in tribal or rural communities or community settings such as nursing homes and schools.
+In other words, dental therapists can work off-site from their supervising dentist and can collaborate via telehealth technology.
+This allows these midlevel practitioners to provide care to locals wherever they may be residing, whether that is in tribal or rural communities or community settings such as nursing homes and schools.

-The enactment of this law was good news even for notable public health leadership, such as Dr. Alfred Vigil, Secretary of Health and Human Services who, from the onset, believed that dental therapists would be a big plus for New Mexico.
-But just like other many U.S states, NM dental practices have also been asked to scale back non-emergency services to prevent the spread of Coronavirus.
+The enactment of this law was good news even for notable public health leaders, such as Dr. Alfred Vigil, Secretary of Health and Human Services, who, from the onset, believed that dental therapists would be a big plus for New Mexico.

 Connecticut allowed the practice of dental therapy in 2019.
 Under this legislation, dental therapists must practice under a dentist’s supervision and only in public health facilities.